Matt-Crow/GEARSJava/README.md

 # GEARS

 TODO:
-Matrix2D class for both TileMap and Level
+* Matrix2D class for both TileMap and Level
+* maybe for finding where to spawn player, find the open tile with the shortest distance away instead of spiral search

 Current Plan:
 * Make all core classes